whats the difference between french apple pie and dutch apple pie

 Dutch Apple Pie vs Apple Pie: How To Tell The Difference!

-These are both delicious desserts, and in this post we’ll walk you through the minor variations and demonstrate how to make Dutch apple pie at home.
-Now is the time to prepare your apples and apple peeler for baking!
+Both of these are fantastic desserts, and in this article, we’ll explain those subtle differences and show you how to make your own Dutch apple pie at home.
+Get your apples and your apple peeler ready, because it’s time to start baking!

 Dutch apple pie crumble ingredients